Slashing and mowing

-Slashing and mowing is a method suitable for large areas of unwanted herbs and grasses that are not yet seeding and are actively growing and not stressed.
+Slashing and mowing is used for removing large areas of unwanted herbs and grasses that are not currently seeding.

 Before you start slashing or mowing, make sure:

 - the weather conditions are good, that is, a sunny day

 - all pets and children are safely away from the treatment area

 - you have read and heeded all of the herbicide labels and equipment manuals

 - you do not slash or mow if the plants are wet as seeds will stick to you and your equipment which can lead to further spread

 - hat, safety eyewear, long-sleeved shirt, long pants, covered footwear

 - face shield, garden gloves, ear protection and shin guards